Gobluebro/Elden-Ring-Checklist/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [LICENSE](https://github.com/Gobluebro/Elden-Ring-Checklist/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>